For more detail - see BOOK DAYS below

 Extent of fishing: 3.5 miles, double bank

-Dalbeattie Angling Association is keen to encourage online booking for its waters, with 2 visitor tickets available online on each day Monday-Saturday, from 15th March until 30th November (during the month of November there are only 4 Scottish rivers which are still open - Tweed, Nith, Urr and Annan, with the Annan closing mid-November).
+Dalbeattie Angling Association is keen to encourage online booking for its waters, with 2 visitor tickets available online on each day Monday- Saturday, from 15th March until 30th November (during the month of November there are only 4 Scottish rivers which are still open- Tweed, Nith, Urr and Annan, with the Annan closing mid November).
 Saturday rods bear a surcharge over weekday prices.
-If the online tickets are booked, other tickets often are available (see below).
+If online tickets are booked, other tickets often are available (see below).

 The Dalbeattie Angling Association leases 3.5 miles of the lower Urr.
 Within this section there is a large amount of good fly water with spinning permitted in higher water conditions.
 The lower beat, Craignair, is tidal at its bottom end and has nine named pools plus a number of other likely spots.
 The upper beat, Firthhead, has a pleasing mixture of pools glides and runs and is ideal fly water in most conditions.
 Worming is permitted under certain conditions (see Fishery Conditions).

 Good numbers of salmon and sea trout are taken from the DAA beats every year, with fish running into the river from late spring onwards.
 The main runs are from late summer until the end of the season (30th November).
 Given favourable conditions, it is possible to find fresh fish even in late autumn, when the Urr's famous 'greyback' salmon are the prize quarry.
-Anglers are encouraged to adopt a sensible approach to conservation, by not keeping coloured or gravid fish there is also a daily limit of 2 Salmon/Grilse and 1 Sea Trout (see Fishery Conditions).
+Anglers are encouraged to adopt a sensible approach to conservation, please refer to fishery conditions for current catch and release limits. (see Fishery Conditions).

 Access to all parts is relatively easy, with the Firthhead beat being particularly suitable for less able anglers.